Permissions: Basic users and above who can manage and configure SSO

 If your team finds any changes need to be made to your SSO configuration, click the Edit button to make the required changes.
 Be sure to click Save Changes when you finish editing.

-Note: Once your team hard-enables SSO, all user passwords will be deleted from Greenhouse Recruiting and cannot be recovered.
-Should your team remove its SSO configuration in the future, every user must request a password reset email and create a new password to regain access to Greenhouse Recruiting.
+Once your team hard-enables SSO, all user passwords will be deleted from Greenhouse Recruiting and cannot be recovered.
+If your team removes its SSO configuration in the future, every user must request a password reset email and create a new password to regain access to Greenhouse Recruiting.

-Should your team need to edit your SSO configuration later, such as to update a certificate or change your IdP, return to the Single Sign-On page (Configure > Dev Center > Single Sign-On) and click Edit at the top-right corner.
+If you need to edit your SSO configuration at a later time (such as to update a certificate or change your IdP) return to the single sign-on page (Configure > Dev Center > single sign-on) and click Edit at the top-right corner of the page.